Cvikli/AISH.jl/README.md

 - [ ] LIVE modification...
 So it could even eval the running function....
 THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
 BUT nice feature... :D
 - [ ] Thinking should be an interactive line that shows basically progress...
 But in the end it disappear
 - [ ] model specific max token
+- [x] simpler server start from CMD and from julia code.
 - [x] STREAMING anthropic claude
 - [x] Multi SH can be handled
 - [x] Update the SYSTEM_PROMPT AS THE FILES CHANGE